To Donate to the Pink Boots Society – Click here!

 How many members do you have to date?
 What do Austin professionals need to do to join?

-Our Austin Chapter currently has 40 active members.
-We’d love to more than double that in the next 12 months!
+Our Austin Chapter currently has 85 active members.
 To join, you can simply visit the Pink Boots Society membership page here and fill out the form.
-Basic requirements are being a womyn in the professional fermentation world earning 25% or more from the industry or retiring with a minimum of 15 years in the Fermented/Alcoholic beverage industry.
+Basic requirements are being a womyn in the professional fermentation world or retiring with a minimum of 10 years in the Fermented/Alcoholic beverage industry.
 Interested parties are welcome to reach out to us at our handle @pinkbootsaustintx with inquiries.